Visiting Iceland on a Budget: 10 Amazing Things To Do

 Final Thoughts

-During our budget trip to Iceland following this strategy, we spent ~$2000 for two people on our 7-day Iceland itinerary, which was doing 4 of the more expensive experiences above.
-Without the splurge on activities, our costs would have been much lower, and still would have been a fantastic trip.
+During our budget trip to Iceland following this strategy, we spent ~$2000 for two people on our 7-day itinerary, which included four of the more expensive experiences above.
+Without the splurge on activities, our costs would have been much lower, but it still would have been a fantastic trip.